JJWesterkamp/rx-postmessenger/README.md

 ## In short

 An RxPostmessenger class instance establishes one end of a connection between 2 window objects, using the `Window # postMessage` API.
+Each instance provides methods to initiate outgoing messages and handle incoming messages, both categorized by channel name.

 Each instance targets _one single_ `Window` object.
-It also only accepts incoming messages from that specific window object while it's serving documents from _one single_ origin.
+It propagates incoming `MessageEvent`s only from that specific window object while it's serving documents from _one single_ origin.

 ## RxJS Interoperability